gen-nakamura/Voccy/README.md

   - [x] set process.env
 - [ ] when you add a new vocab
   - [x] insert QnA
-  - [ ] update the scheduled test timestamp
+  - [x] update the scheduled test timestamp
 - [ ] when you change the settings
   - [x] update settings
   - [x] set process.env
-  - [ ] update all the scheduled test timestamp
+  - [x] update all the scheduled test timestamp
 - [ ] when you open the flashcards test
   - [ ] get quizsets
 - [ ] when you take the flashcards test
   - [x] record status
-  - [ ] update the scheduled test timestamp
+  - [x] update the scheduled test timestamp
 - [ ] when the app notifies you about the test schedule
 - [ ] when you open the list of flashcards
   - [x] show
   - [x] delete
   - [x] update
-    - [ ] update the scheduled test timestamp
 - [ ] when you update the schedule test time